 -Streak of Lightning-

 When I think of Nana my sense of smell dominates all others: Roses, sweet-peas, lilacs, cinnamon, hot butter, fresh bread, roast beef with gravy and new potatoes, the seductive aroma of damp earth combined with sun warmed tomatoes and garden peas.
-I even remember eating those straight out of her garden in Dutch John when I was just little.
+I even remember eating those straight out of her garden in Dutch John when I was just little. -Evening Star-

 She loved color!
 Reds, purples, golds, emeralds; the richer and more vibrant the better.
 Purple was her favorite though, I think.
 When she got older and her hair started to go gray she used a blue rinse on it and she looked so pretty with her bluey-purpley hair.
 I loved it.
-I wished I had hair that color.
+I wished I had hair that color.-Star Gardener-

 -Homemaker-